macchioni/zan/src/blog/posts/2025-06-25-in-ear-monitors-music.md

 The Truthear Hexa revealed details I'd missed for years.
 The slight reverb on a vocal track.
 The way a bass line moves through the stereo field.
 The breathing space between instruments.

 It wasn't just better sound quality.
 It was better listening habits.
+It was also: oh, Billie Eilish, you really know your trade, goddess.

 ## The Real Upgrade